castlegateit/cgit-wp-security-tool/README.md

 This prevents browsers from attempting to determine a file's mime type automatically, and forces rendering in the mime type provided by the server.

 Sends: `X-Content-Type-Options: nosniff`

-### Two factor authentication warning ###

-Option: `two_factor_auth_warning` - Default: `true`

-If the [Two Factor Auth](https://wordpress.org/plugins/two-factor-auth/) plugin is missing, or if any user role has 2FA disabled, a warning notification will be displayed for administrators.

-Option: `two_factor_auth_admin_warning` - Default: `true`

-If administrator users have 2FA disabled, a warning notification will be displayed.
-When the `two_factor_auth_warning` option is set, this has no effect.
-However, it may be useful for encouraging 2FA for administrators even when it is disabled for client users.